datagovuk/guidance/unpublished.md

 ![Unpublished datasets conversion](images/unpublished_convert.png)

 NB There are other circumstances when a straight conversion to a published record is not suitable.
 For example you might want to harvest the newly published record, rather than create it in a form, or there is not a 1:1 mapping of unpublished datasets to published datasets.
 In this case, we suggest you simply create the published datasets and then [contact data.gov.uk](http://data.gov.uk/contact) to provide links to the unpublished and published datasets, pointing out the duplication and request the unpublished ones are deleted.

+### Deleting

+We anticipate a number of reasons why an unpublished dataset needs to be deleted, such as:

+* The data has now been published and has been added to data.gov.uk in another way that using the 'convert to published' button.
+* The unpublished dataset record on data.gov.uk is a duplicate of another (or is included in another).
+* The unpublished dataset record was added to data.gov.uk by mistake - there was never any data.
+* The data has been destroyed by the department.

+The Data.gov.uk Team are happy to delete them for these reasons - please [contact us](http://data.gov.uk/contact) providing links to each unpublished dataset and the specific reason for deletion.